 $ man smartctl

-5. Find Hard Disk Drive Details In Linux Using Lsblk
+5. Check Hard Disk Drive Details In Linux Using Lsblk

 Lsblk is a command line utility to display all available or the specified block devices in Unix-like operating systems.
 It reads the "sysfs" filesystem and "udev db" to gather information.
 The lsblk command is part of the "util-linux" package, which comes pre-installed in most Linux distributions.